alangrainger/share-note-self-hosted-backend/README.md

 ⚠️ **WARNING** ⚠️

-The API backend is provided without any warranties and has not been security tested to be publicly facing.
+The API backend is provided without any warranties and has not received extensive security testing.
 I recommend that you secure the `/api/` folder in some fashion from public access.

 If you're not confident in how to do this, please just use [the normal Share Note service](https://note.sx/).